KentStateWeb/rwd/_posts/2016-12-05-week15-preview.md

 <a href="http://rwdkent.com/class/assignments/testing" class="button small">View Testing Assignment</a>

-### Finals Week
+## Finals Week

 Your completed assignments are due on Tuesday, Dec.
-13, which is also the date of the final class.  ***Class will start at starting at 5:30, our normal time***.
+13, which is also the date of the final class.  ***Class will start at 5:30, our normal time***.
 You should be working outside of class on your responsive <a href="http://rwdkent.com/class/assignments/templates">HTML/CSS Templates</a>, <a href="http://rwdkent.com/class/assignments/styleguide">Pattern Library</a> and <a href="http://rwdkent.com/class/assignments/timeline-presentation">Project Timeline/Review Presentation</a>.

 I'll go over the format you'll use to present your final projects in class.